 Each executive has a target short-term incentive opportunity depending on the accountabilities of the role and impact on the organisation.
 Each year, the remuneration committee considers the appropriate targets and key performance indicators (KPIs) for each executive.
-For the year ended 30 June 2012, the KPIs were based on meeting group and individual milestone achievements.
+For the year ended 30 June 2013, all group executives were assessed on the achievement of a single KPI.
 The remuneration committee is responsible for assessing whether the KPIs are met.
 To help make this assessment, the committee receives detailed reports on performance from management.